kamathhrishi/kamathhrishi1.github.io/_posts/2020-11-08-Weakly Supervised Learning.md

 5. Train Localization network
 6. Back to step 2

-I would explain these individual components in some detail
+<p style="text-align:justify">I would explain these individual components in some detail

-Region selection is done using selective max , sliding windows or edgebox.
+<p style="text-align:justify">Region selection is done using selective max , sliding windows or edgebox.
 These regions are labelled by an classifier trained on classification task on classes contained in the image.
 The classifier is leveraged to label the regions.
-There are several stratergies to leverage to
+From the labelled regions the , the appropriate regions are selected for a given class.
+There are several stratergies to do so 1) choosing the region with maximum probability for given class 2) Choosing regions above certain probability.
+When approach 2 is choosen the regions can further be combined using some criteria such as intersection or distance between the regions.
+The dataset is further labelled.
+This labelled dataset is used to train a localization network learns to predict bounding boxes given an image.
+After the network is trained to convergence the dataset is relabelled using labels from localized network.
+This process is repeated for several iterations until convergence criteria is met. </p>

-, but there are some approaches that perform 2-5 end to end which I will save for another blogpost.
+<p style="text-align:justify">The above motivates an naive approach of attaining weakly supervised learning , there are some approaches that perform 2-5 end to end which I will save for another blogpost.
+The end to end networks are trained only from classification labels but can also perform localization and detection. </p>

-Having motivated weakly supervised learning as a way of labelling data with less difficulty , its still far from use in production system and still an active research area.
+<p style="text-align:justify">Having motivated weakly supervised learning as a way of labelling data with less difficulty , its still far from use in production system to completely replace supervised learning and still an active research area.
+Some problems with weakly supervised learning that have been commonly observed are.
 But , it seems like a promising method for future use. </p>